Zoos of Gujarat

 Gujarat hosts a number of zoos.
 Kamla Nehru Zoo is a famous zoo of the state located along the Kankaria Lake.
 Inhabitants of the zoo are a number of albino animals such as American alligator, deer and red-necked wallaby.
 Besides this, reptiles and other animals are also found in the zoo.
 Sakkarbag Zoo is considered as the third oldest zoo of the country.
 It is famous for breeding Gir lions and supplying it to other zoos.
 The zoo also hosts a museum which has a unique collection of stuffed animals, inscriptions, art furniture, ancient coins etc. Another important zoo of the state is Junagadh Zoo.
 It is located in Junagadh district and is also renowned for Gir lions.
 It is an old zoo built in the year 1863 by a nawab with the objective of saving lions from extinction.

 Zoos of Maharashtra

-Zoos of Western India play a key role in preservation of natural resources of the country.
-They also serve as great tourist attractions and as excursion centres.
-A number of zoos have been established in Western India which contributes immensely to conserve the national heritage of India.
+Thus it can be said that Zoos of Western India play a key role in the preservation of natural resources of the country.
+They also serve as great tourist attractions and as excursion centers.